Brennanb414/raid-invites/README.md

 I built this addon to assist with my own raid invites as raid leader in World of Warcraft.\
-Currently has no db functionality - planned for version 1.0

 This addon assists with raid invites and offers the following functionality:
   * Multiple invite keywords